wavefrontHQ/docs/pages/doc/proxies_version_history.md

 - Configurable point filtering and preprocessing (see [Configuring Wavefront Proxy Preprocessor Rules](proxies_preprocessor_rules))
 - Configurable client-side rate limiting
 - Improved performance and reduced CPU and memory footprint
-- Automatic logs rotation and management in `/var/log/wavefront/*`
+- Automatic log rotation and management in `/var/log/wavefront`
 - Ability to log raw blocked points to a separate file
 - Log remote hostname or IP address for blocked points to assist in troubleshooting
 - Timestamp cut-off for backfilling historic data is now configurable